JayAreP/K2RF/readme.md

-# Silk Data Platform (formerly Kaminario) PowerShell SDK
+# Silk Data Pod (formerly Kaminario K2) PowerShell SDK
 ## Currently I consider this SDK experimental, and do not recommend use in production deployments without testing thoroughly.

 ### Installation